Drumich/EDIBO/SQL/readme.md

 use databasename; - switches to database
 show tables; - shows tables
 describe tablename; - shows details about this table
 ALTER TABLE ediboKG ADD age INT NOT NULL; - add a column to a table
+SELECT * FROM INFORMATION_SCHEMA.TABLES WHERE table_name = "ediboKG5";

 =------------------------------------------------------------------